rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 ### 1.25.3535 Variant spellings involving spacing (required)

-<a name="1.25.3535.1">1.25.3535.1</a> If any variant or archaic spacing has been transcribed in the first five words of the [Title proper](/DCRMR/title/Title-proper), provide additional title access for the form of title with modern spacing (see [0.4.44](/DCRMR/general-rules/Transcription/#0444-variant-spellings)).
+<a name="1.25.3535.1">1.25.3535.1</a> If any variant or archaic spacing has been transcribed in the first five words of the [Title proper](/DCRMR/title/Title-proper) (the first six words if the title begins with an article), provide additional title access for the form of title with modern spacing (see [0.4.44.2](/DCRMR/general-rules/Transcription/#0.4.44.2)).

 >Example:
 >Title proper: <CITE>Newhampshire & Vermont almanac</CITE>